techies23/wp-calypso/docs/our-approach-to-data.md

 ## Current Recommendations

-All new data stores should be implemented as part of the global Redux state tree.
+All new data requirements should be implemented as part of the global Redux state tree.
 The `client/state` directory contains all of the behavior describing the global application state.
 The folder structure of the `state` directory should directly mirror the sub-trees within the global state tree.
-Each sub-tree can include their own set of actions, reducers, and selectors.
+Each sub-tree can include their own reducer, actions, and selectors.

 ### Terminology

-The Redux documentation includes a [detailed glossary](http://redux.js.org/docs/Glossary.html) of terms used in the context of Redux.
-Below is an overview of a few of the most common terms:
+The Redux documentation includes a [detailed glossary of terms](http://redux.js.org/docs/Glossary.html).
+Below is an abbreviated overview of a few of the most common terms:

-- Global state (state tree): A deeply nested plain JavaScript object encapsulating the current state of the application, managed by a Redux store instance.
+- Global state (state tree): A deeply nested plain JavaScript object encapsulating the current state of the application, managed by a Redux store instance
-- Store instance: An object which manages the current state of the application, both in holding the current state value ([`getState()`](http://redux.js.org/docs/api/Store.html#getState)), but also as an entry point to introducing new data ([`dispatch()`](http://redux.js.org/docs/api/Store.html#dispatch)).
+- Store instance: An object which manages the current state of the application, both in holding the current state value ([`getState`](http://redux.js.org/docs/api/Store.html#getState)), but also as an entry point to introducing new data ([`dispatch`](http://redux.js.org/docs/api/Store.html#dispatch))
-- Action creators: A function that returns an action.
+- Action creators: A function that returns an action
-- Actions: An object describing an intended state mutation.
+- Actions: An object describing an intended state mutation
-- Reducers: A function that, given the current state and an action, returns a new state.
+- Reducers: A function that, given the current state and an action, returns a new state
 - Selectors: A helper function for retrieving data from the state tree.
-This is not a Redux term, but is a common pattern.
+This is not a Redux term, but is a common pattern

 ### Folder Structure